-Centre wants 300-400 million doses by July: Serum Institute
+Applying for emergency use of Covid vaccine in 2 weeks: Serum Institute

 'With Atmanirbhar Bharat in mind, we have built the biggest vaccine setup in India.
 We have shown PM our presentation for this setup.
 We are in the process of submitting the data to the drug controller, Poonawalla said.

 "NovaVax is two months behind AstraZeneca, so we will start the processes for it only when we will get the results.
-The PM was impressed with our facility," he further added.
+The PM was impressed with our facility," he added.

 "The only delay that we are looking at is the trial for the under 18 candidates.
 We are ready with results for adults.
 Initially we will be manufacturing 10-15 million doses in January-February.
 By April-May, we should be able to make over 100 million doses.
 The Ministry of health wants 200-300 million doses by June-July.
 We are working towards it," Adar Poonawalla.